KooperShiba/COVIDTestFinder/README.md

 ### WALMART
 🛒 BinaxNOW COVID‐19 Antigen Self Test (2 Count)

+## Little Intro
+As it stands, this project queries retail sites for information of COVID test availability in store.

 ## Dependancies
 To resolve all project dependacies, please download the requrements.txt file.
 Run the following command in a Windows command prompt: